What is Body Type?

 I’m a writer (in my day job and freelance) who was once much heavier than I am now.
 I had binge eating disorder for years.
 Through my recovery, I’ve explored a lot about how I interact with food and exercise and how those interactions affect my brain.
 Now, I lift heavy weights, eat a lot of food that brings me joy, and work as a fitness instructor with a goal of shifting the “fitness” and “health” narratives away from the idea that working out is only for weight loss (you’ll never hear me talk about working off food or burning calories in my classes).

-I’ve encountered the ideas that as a person who lost a lot of weight and is into working out, I must push a weight loss agenda on other people, that I must think of foods as “bad” foods or “good” foods, that I must reject or be ashamed of my former self—none of these ideas are true.
+I’ve encountered the ideas that as a person who lost a lot of weight and is into exercise, I must push a weight loss agenda on other people, that I must think of foods as “bad” foods or “good” foods, that I must reject or be ashamed of my former self—none of these ideas are true.
 I just have the perspective of having lived as a fat woman for 10+ years and a smaller woman for the past seven.
-I’ll use that perspective to explore a lot of “body stuff” with curiosity and empathy.
+I’ll use that perspective to explore a lot of “body stuff” with curiosity.

-I’ll send you posts twice a month about all the above and more.
+I’ll send you posts at least twice a month about all the above and more.
 You’ll have access to as many of my words as you care to read!

 You can find more of my work on my website.

 Body Type has an Instagram of its own: instagram.com/_bodytype/

 Be part of a community of people who share your interests.